cp3402-students/project-team6/deployment2.md

     - Test the theme changes thorougly on your local site by using *work in the browser* method.
 Ensure that everything looks and functions as expected.
     - Use PhPStorm's debugging tools and browser developer tools to inspect code and identify issues.

+### Version Control using Git

+1. **Branching Strategy**

+    - We recommend using a Git branching strategy.
+Before making any changes, create a new branch for the theme updates.
+This will keep your works separate from the main branch.
+    - Create a dedicated branch (e.g., `feature/your_feature_name`) for each feature or bug fix using `git checkout -b feature/your_feature_name`.
+    - Develop and test your changes on the feature branch.

+2. **Committing Changes**

+    - Regularly commit the changes to your local branch with meaningful commit messages using `git commit -m "Your descriptive commit message"`.

+3. **Pushing to Github**

+    - Once your testing is complete, push the changes to your feature branch using `git push origin feature/your_feature_name`.

+4. **Pull Request**

+    - Create a pull request on Github to propose your changes for merging into the `main` development branch.
+    - Include clear descriptions of the changes and reference related Trello cards if any.
+    - Reviewers can provide feedback and suggest modifications before merging.